karanpratapsingh/learn-go/README.md

 $ go run main.go
 ```

 As we can see it prints our message.
-We can also do a short hand declaration if the consecutive parameters have the same type.
+We can also do a shorthand declaration if the consecutive parameters have the same type.
 For example:

 ```go
 func myNextFunction(p1, p2 string) {}